jbenzshawel/playlist-generator/README.md

 The `single` mode in combination with the `date` option can be used to update a playlist with songs played on a specific date.
-The `single` mode in combination with the `month` flag will create a playlist with alls songs played from a source in the given month.
+The `single` mode in combination with the `month` flag will create a playlist with all songs played from a source in the given month.

 The `recurring` flag can be used to run the tool in the background to add songs played from a source in real time.
 For example, if the interval is set to `5` minutes the sources playlist for the current month will be updated every five